garabavlad/FlaskPy-Blog/README.md

 The application can be seen live on [this Demo](https://flasky-article-app.herokuapp.com/).

 ## Usage
-First this first - check [Config file](./flasky/config.py) and replace with your own details.
+First thing first - configuration.
+Check [config file](./flasky/config.py) and replace with your own credentials where indicated.

 In order to use the application we need to export the module which will be used as starting point.